 AIU Autism Services:

-- Autism Team Training Series: This two-day training builds skills for a school-based team to implement specific, targeted instructional strategies.
-Onsite follow up by an autism consultant is provided to every team.
+- Autism Team Training Series: This training builds skills for a school-based team to implement specific, targeted instructional strategies.
+Onsite follow up is provided.

-- Supporting Students with Autism annual training: Full day training open to all interested parties.
+- Supporting Students with Autism annual training: Training on best practices for programming.

 - Consultation: Training and consultation coordinators are available to provide support based on individual school team needs.